 Nepalese Toolkit availabel here

 The contents of the toolkit are drawn from Rights and Security International’s, and our partner organisations’, analysis of the current responses of Governments to the pandemic, and well as Rights and Security International’s 30 years of experience in analysing and responding to the use of emergency and exceptional powers in the context of counter-terrorism law and policy.

-The toolkit is currently available in Arabic, Baha Indonesian, Chinese, English, Hindi, Spanish, Kazakh, and Russian.
-It is currently in the process of being translated into Urdu, Bengali, and Amharic, French.
+The toolkit is currently available in Arabic, Baha Indonesian, Chinese, English, Hindi, Spanish, Kazakh, Nepalese and Russian.
+It is currently in the process of being translated into Urdu and Amharic.

 You can continue to follow Rights and Security International at @rightssecurity, and keep up to date with the release of related work.
 For more information about the toolkit and associated training, please contact us at email@example.com

 Rights and Security International would like to thank the following contributing civil society partners: